GoogleCloudPlatform/database-assessment/README.md

 	*  WARNING: It will DELETE permanently ALL tables previously in the dataset.
 No further confirmation will be required.
 Use it with caution.

-##Part 3 - Analyzing imported data
+## Step 3 - Analyzing imported data

 1. Open the dataset used in the step 2 of Part 2 in Google Big Query
 	*  Query the tables and views for further analysis